fl0at/dotfiles/README.md

 You, uh, probably want to delete this README as well. `:D`

 There is also a commit-msg file.
 If installed in .git/hooks, it'll prevent commits with long summaries (>50chars) or bodies (>72chars), which are unfriendly to email subjects/bodies, github, etc.
+For more information, see [Tim Pope's classic article](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)

 I would recommend vetting these files, but if you want to clone in-place in your home directory, it is definitely designed for that: